AgataMaria/CSNotes-missed-semester/CSNotes-L5.md

 ## TL;DR & personal favourites
 - `SIGNAL` - shell communicates with programs through signals, _there's more to life than ^C_ - you can not only interrupt, but also pause, abort, continue, report... for a full list `man signal`
 - Stop your jobs from being interrupted - you can use _nohup_ or _import signal_ to your app and change the default behaviour (eg. override SIGINT) - but you can't override SIGKILL
+- You can really make the cmd line environment work for you if you configure it - use dotfiles to change the default settings and tmux to use more than one shell window within one emulator window
+- You can control machines remotely through SSH
+- ...and if you create keys you won't need to authenticate with a password, but _keep your keys safe - add a passphrase to protect the private key & only store the public key on servers_.